Date Updated: 12/14/2024

 According to the American College of Cardiology and the American Heart Association, normal blood pressure is lower than 120/80 mm Hg.

 Becoming more active can lower both the top and the bottom blood pressure numbers.
-How much lower isn't entirely clear.
-Studies show drops from 4 to 12 mm Hg diastolic and 3 to 6 mm Hg systolic.
+How much lower isn't clear.
+Studies show drops of 5 to 8 mm Hg diastolic and 4 to 10 mm Hg systolic.

-Regular exercise also helps maintain a healthy weight.
-Weight management is an important way to control blood pressure.
+Regular exercise also helps keep a healthy weight.
 If you're overweight, losing even 5 pounds (about 2.3 kilograms) can lower your blood pressure.

 It takes about 1 to 3 months for regular exercise to have an impact on blood pressure.
 The benefits last only as long as you continue to exercise.